Boswellia sacra: Resin

 The trees start producing resin when they are about 8 to 10 years old.

 The resin is extracted by making a small, shallow incision on the trunk or branches of the tree or by removing a portion of the crust of it.
 The resin is drained as a milky substance that coagulates in contact with air and is collected by hand.

 Growing conditions vary significantly, affecting both tree development and resin produced.
-Trees in the narrow fog-laden zone where the desert meets Dhofar mountain range, a region known as the Nejd, grow extremely slowly and produce very high quality resin in large, white clumps.
+Trees in the narrow fog-laden zone where the desert meets Dhofar mountain range, in the desert region of the Najd, grow extremely slowly and produce very high quality resin in large, white clumps.
 Omanis and other Gulf State Arabs consider this to be superior to all other resins produced in North and Northeast Africa, India, and Asia, and it is priced accordingly.

 The most widely accepted opinion is that the vast boswellia forests which have existed for millennia in modern day Somalia produce a superior quality resin.
 Many reports have suggested that there is an existing phenomenon of middle eastern traders reselling the superior Somali product and marketing it as a product grown indigenously in their own respective lands.